 Usually, a doctor can determine whether a person has a digestive disorder based on the medical history and a physical examination.
 The doctor can then select appropriate procedures that help confirm the diagnosis, determine the extent and severity of the disorder, and aid in planning treatment.

-A doctor identifies symptoms by interviewing a person to obtain the medical history and asking specific questions to gain additional information.
+A doctor identifies symptoms by interviewing a person to obtain their medical history and asking specific questions to gain additional information.
 For example, in speaking with a person who has abdominal pain, the doctor might first ask, “What is the pain like?”
-This question might be followed by questions such as, “Does the pain get better after you eat?” or “Does the pain get worse when you bend over?”
+This question might be followed by questions such as, “Does the pain get better after you eat?” or “Does the pain get worse with movement?”

-Because the digestive system and the brain are highly interactive ( see Mind-Body Interactions), a psychologic evaluation is sometimes needed in the assessment of digestive problems.
+Because the digestive system and the brain are highly interactive ( see Mind-Body Interactions Mind-Body Interactions The mind and body interact in powerful ways that affect a person's health.
+The digestive system is profoundly controlled by the mind (brain), and anxiety, depression, and fear dramatically affect... read more ), a psychologic evaluation is sometimes needed in the assessment of digestive problems.
 In such cases, doctors are not implying that the digestive problems are made up or imagined.
-Rather, the digestive problems may be the result of anxiety, depression, or other treatable mental disorders.
+Rather, the digestive problems may be the result of anxiety, depression, or other treatable psychologic disorders.
 Such disorders can affect how active digestive tract contractions are and/or how sensitive people are to these sensations.
-Psychologic factors seem to play a role in as many as 50% of people with symptoms of a digestive disorder.